 Preparations for the Campaign

 In June 1759, the British received intelligence that the Dutch governor of Batavia had fitted out an armament and was sending this small squadron to the Bay of Bengal to reinforce the Dutch garrisons.
 Vice-Admiral George Pocock, who was cruising off Pondicherry (present-day Puducherry) on the Coast of Coromandel, in daily expectation of a French squadron, had already picked up transports with 5 companies of the 84th Coote's Foot and had received permission to keep these troops to man his ships pending the engagement, for which he waited, with the Chef d'escadre Anne Antoine Comte d'Aché.
 A sight of the Dutch fleet at Negapatam (present-day Nagapattinam), however, convinced Pocock that the troops would be needed ashore and he accordingly sent them to Madras (present-day Chennai), recommending to send part of them to Bengal.

 In August a Dutch vessel with a number of Malay soldiers arrived in the Hooghly River.
 Clive at once informed the nawab and solicited instructions; when the latter prohibited the landing of the troops, and desired the Dutch governor at Chinsurah to cooperate with the British forces and prevent the landing of any foreign soldiers whatever.

 To allay suspicion, the Dutch governor informed the nawab, that the vessel causing such needless alarm had been driven into the river by stress of weather whilst on her way to Negapatanam, and that she was merely taking on board supplies before proceeding on her voyage.

 Notwithstanding these plausible assurances, Clive remained on the alert.
-He posted troops in the Fort on the river, with instructions to board all suspicious craft, and, if necessary, detain them.
+He posted troops at Fort Tannah on the river, with instructions to board all suspicious craft, and, if necessary, detain them.
 A few days after, a Dutch boat containing 18 Malay soldiers was captured at “Charnock's Battery.”
 Under Clive's orders the prisoners were returned to their ships which soon put to sea; but Clive was now fully convinced, not only that the Dutch intended to land troops, but that the nawab was playing into their hands.